yasirbhutta/yasirbhutta.github.io/microsoft-sharepoint/docs/document-library.md

 ---
 layout: page
 title: Microsoft SharePoint Document Library Guide – Manage, Organize, and Collaborate on Files
 description: Learn how to use Microsoft SharePoint Document Library for efficient document management, team collaboration, and workflow automation.
 Discover step-by-step instructions, best practices, and tips to organize, share, and secure files in SharePoint.
 Perfect for beginners, students, and professionals.
 keywords: Microsoft SharePoint document library, SharePoint file management, SharePoint collaboration, SharePoint tutorials, SharePoint best practices, SharePoint organize files, SharePoint workflow, SharePoint for beginners, SharePoint document sharing,
 author: Muhammad Yasir Bhutta
 course: microsoft-sharepoint
 show_practice_progress: false
 show_toc: null
 prev: /microsoft-sharepoint/
 breadcrumb:
-  - title: Home
-    url: /
 - title: SharePoint
 url: /microsoft-sharepoint/
 ---

 Using a **SharePoint Library** for file or document management allows you to store, organize, share, and collaborate on documents within your organization.
 Here's a **step-by-step guide** to help you get started: